Minimax Regret Estimation for Generalizing Heterogeneous Treatment Effects with Multisite Data: Minimax Regret Distributionally Robust Learning

 Consequently, we can reformulate the original optimization problem in Equation~\eqref{equ:HTE:obj:regret} as:

-This reformulation reveals that the proposed robust CATE directly minimizes the worst-case mean squared error (MSE) of estimating the true CATE model $\tau_{Q}$ with respect to the fixed covariate distribution $Q_{\X}$.
-While this type of MSE objective is widely used as an evaluation criterion in the CATE estimation literature \citep{kunzel2019metalearners,curth2021nonparametric}, we directly embed it as a minimax learning objective in the optimization framework.
+This reformulation reveals that, under squared loss, the proposed robust predictor directly minimizes the worst-case mean squared error (MSE) of estimating the true target CATE model $\tau_Q$ with respect to the fixed covariate distribution $Q_{\X}$.
+While this type of MSE objective is widely used as an evaluation criterion in the CATE estimation literature \citep{kunzel2019metalearners,curth2021nonparametric}, here it arises as a special case of a minimax-regret counterfactual-prediction problem.
+Appendix~\ref{appendix:extensionGLM} shows that a related minimax-regret geometry continues to hold beyond squared loss, although the same variance-cancellation argument no longer applies.

+To derive a closed-form solution, we impose an oracle identification condition that the model class $\mathcal{F}$ is large enough to contain the convex hull of the source-site CATE models, $\{\tau^{(s)}(\cdot)\}_{s\in[S]}$.
+This assumption is used to characterize the population-level minimax regret solution and should be interpreted separately from the practical estimation procedure in Section~\ref{subsec:estimation}, where the site-specific CATEs are estimated flexibly from data and then aggregated.

-We will begin by first showing that the problem in Equation \eqref{equ:regret:distance}, in which we optimize over an infinite set of distributions within the convex hull, is equivalent to solving a constrained optimization problem, with a finite number of constraints corresponding to the vertices of the convex hull.
-This intermediate result provides an important intuition about our key identification theorem. \begin{proposition}[Alternative representation of the minimax regret problem] The minimax problem defined in Equation~\eqref{equ:regret:distance} can be equivalently expressed as:
+We first show that the problem in Equation~\eqref{equ:regret:distance}, which optimizes over an infinite set of target distributions in the convex hull, is equivalent to a constrained optimization problem with a finite number of constraints corresponding to the vertices of the convex hull.
+This intermediate result provides useful intuition for our main identification theorem. \begin{proposition}[Alternative representation of the minimax regret problem] The minimax problem defined in Equation~\eqref{equ:regret:distance} can be equivalently expressed as:

 where $R^*$ denotes the smallest worst-case regret achieved by $f_{\text{regret}}^*(\cdot)$.
 Furthermore, the solution $\{f_{\text{regret}}^*(\cdot), R^*\}$ exists and satisfies the following conditions: